Even if you’ve never had the opportunity to go to the races, there’s still a good chance you know what a Thoroughbred looks like.

 A moderately sized horse, the Akhal Teke originates from a small region of what is now Turkmenistan.
 They are considered the fastest racing horse breeds in the world and are known for their endurance.

-Akhal Tekes tend to be very gentle and calm with an excellent temperament, making them popular among children.
+Akhal Tekes tend to be very gentle and calm and have an excellent temperament, making them popular among children.

 They also have a brown or black coat with a star-shaped patch on their chest and four white socks.